-- (a) All manufactured homes to be placed or substantially improved within Special Flood Hazard Areas (Zones A1-30, and AH), as shown on the study and maps described in Section 9 of this ordinance, shall: - (1) Be elevated and anchored to a foundation such that the lowest floor of the manufactured home is at or above the base flood elevation, plus the required foot of freeboard. - (2) Be securely anchored to an adequately designed foundation system to resist flotation, collapse, or lateral movement in accordance with California Health and Safety Code Sections 18613.4 or 18551. - (b) Section 23(a) of this ordinance shall apply to: - (1) Manufactured homes to be placed or substantially improved in an expansion to an existing manufactured home park or subdivision; - (2) Manufactured homes to be placed or substantially improved outside of a manufactured home park or subdivision; and - (3) Manufactured homes to be placed in a manufactured home park or subdivision established on or after the effective date of this ordinance. - (c) Section 23(a)(1) of this ordinance shall not apply to manufactured homes to be placed or substantially improved in an existing manufactured home park or subdivision, except: - (1) Where the repair, reconstruction, or improvement of the streets, utilities, and pads equals or exceeds 50 percent of the streets, utilities, and pads before the repair, reconstruction, or improvement is commenced; or

-(2) The manufactured home has incurred "substantial damage" as a result of a flood.
+- a.
+All manufactured homes to be placed or substantially improved within an SFHA (Zones A1-30, and AH), as shown on the study and maps described in Section 6.12.114, shall: - 1) Be elevated and anchored to a foundation such that the lowest floor of the manufactured home is at or above the base flood elevation, plus the required foot of freeboard. - 2) Be securely anchored to an adequately designed foundation system to resist flotation, collapse, or lateral movement in accordance with California Health and Safety Code Sections 18613.4 or 18551. - b.
+Subsection (a) of this section shall apply to: - 1) Manufactured homes to be placed or substantially improved in an expansion to an existing manufactured home park or subdivision; - 2) Manufactured homes to be placed or substantially improved outside of a manufactured home park or subdivision; and - 3) Manufactured homes to be placed in a manufactured home park or subdivision established on or after the effective date of the ordinance codified in this chapter. - c.
+Subsection (a)(1) of this section shall not apply to manufactured homes to be placed or substantially improved in an existing manufactured home park or subdivision, except: - 1) Where the repair, reconstruction, or improvement of the streets, utilities, and pads equals or exceeds fifty percent (50%) of the streets, utilities, and pads before the repair, reconstruction, or improvement is commenced; or - 2) The manufactured home has incurred "substantial damage" as a result of a flood.